- Native Americans

 Since 1986 he has been an environment excursion guide and deals with spelaeological themes with “Laboratorio ipogeo salentino Sandro Ruffo”.

-Owner of the environmental studio “Avanguardie” he guides some of their trekking in Salento and neighboring areas of natural interest such as Murgia, Gargano and Basilicata.
+Owner of the environmental studio “Avanguardie” he guides their trekking in Puglia and Basilicata.

 (Photo of Emanuela Rossi and Salvatore Inguscio courtesy of Andrea De Simeis)